 - Delete the "staging" slot to free up resources/costs.

 - Keep the previous version in "staging" in case you want to roll back - which is as easy as performing another VIP swap.

 In order to complete this guide you should have a Cloud Service project set up in Octopus Deploy that is deploying to the staging or production slot.
-Please see Getting started with Azure Cloud Services for more information.
+Please see our documentation for setting up an Azure Cloud Services deployment in Octopus for more information.

 The easiest way to configure Octopus for VIP swapping is to map Cloud Service slots to Octopus environments.
 By default a Cloud Service has a staging and production slot.
 In order to map this in Octopus, create Staging and Production environments: